 Your driving record indicates how risky you are as a driver.
 A driving record packed with tickets or accidents is a red flag for any insurer.

 Insurers will check your driving record when you apply for coverage, and again at renewal time.
-Expect violations to raise your rates for three to five years.
+This is why it's wise to know how to check your driver record, and why it's so important to fix any errors.

 While it may be tempting to fudge the facts on your application, that is a bad idea.
 "If you give incorrect information on the quoting form, and the insurance company finds the error, it will recalculate your premium or may decide to rescind its policy offer," warns Gusner.